Object found at Titusville H.S. designed to 'simulate an explosive device,' police say

-TITUSVILLE, Fla. - Titusville High School was evacuated Thursday after a suspicious package was found nearby, police said.
+TITUSVILLE, Fla. - Investigators with the Titusville Police Department and a FBI joint terrorism task force are all focused on who planted hoax bombs on a Brevard County school campus Thursday,

-The Brevard County Sheriff’s Office Bomb Squad was called in about 8 a.m. and investigators said the device was a hoax.
+The Brevard County Sheriff’s Office Bomb Squad was called to Titusville High School about 8 a.m. after a custodian discovered one of two suspicious devices on campus.

+Police said the devices were clearly designed to “simulate an explosive device.”

 >>>Read more Brevard County news<<<